FICO Credit Scores: What Do They Mean?

-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage boils down to just one number.
-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage boils down to just one number.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO model was developed by Fair Isaac and Company.
-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your score:
+Fair Isaac and Cooriginally developed this score. .
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in calculating your score:

-• Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+• Your Credit Card Balances - How many accounts do you hold, and how much do you owe?

-Before you can improve your score, you must obtain your score and make sure that the reports from each credit reporting agency are correct.
+Before you can improve your FICO score, you have to know your score and make sure that the reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and tools that help you understand how to improve your FICO score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Basic Pre-Approval